dougbtv/cni-hero-hands-on/README.md

 kubectl describe pod sample-pod
 ```

-Now we can see there's an error in the events from the Kubelet...
+Now we can see there's an error in the events...

 ```
 Failed to create pod sandbox: rpc error: code = Unknown desc = failed to setup network for sandbox "668c86dda8924fa560d10d47b48c3a9ca16ee5a23471949aeabedaec2f86a2fb": plugin type="flannel" failed (add): failed to delegate add: failed to find plugin "bridge" in path [/opt/cni/bin]
 ```

+*NOTE*: The `bridge` CNI plugin isn't required for all installations.
+The architecture of Flannel CNI uses other CNI plugins behind the scenes that it "delegates" to.
+In our case, from a user/administrator perspective, we might not have known this until we execute this code, that is, if we aren't familiar with the code of Flannel.

 Let's check the kubelet logs...
 ```